ARMmbed/mbed-cli/README.md

 __When you have unpublished local libraries__

-There are three additional options that show how unpublished local libraries are handled:
+There are three additional options that modify how unpublished local libraries are handled:

-* `mbed update --clean-deps` - update the current program or library and its dependencies, and discard all local unpublished repositories.
+* `mbed update --clean-deps` - update the current program or library and its dependencies and discard all local unpublished repositories.
 Use this with caution because your local unpublished repositories cannot be restored unless you have a backup copy.

 * `mbed update --clean-files` - update the current program or library and its dependencies, discard local uncommitted changes and remove any untracked or ignored files.
 Use this with caution because your local unpublished repositories cannot be restored unless you have a backup copy.

-* `mbed update --ignore` - update the current program or library and its dependencies, and ignore any local unpublished libraries (they won't be deleted or modified, just ignored).
+* `mbed update --ignore` - update the current program or library and its dependencies and ignore any local unpublished libraries (they won't be deleted or modified, just ignored).

 __Combining update options__